Chameleon-neutrino conformal coupling and MSW-mediated solar neutrino deficit: Introduction

-The outline of the paper is as follows: In section \ref{sec2}, we develop the idea of neutrino flavor change affected by neutrino-scalar field conformal coupling starting with the neutrino action, including the interacting part inside matter.
-We explicitly calculate the effective scalar-dependent mass, the wavefunction, and the weak Fermi parameter.
+The outline of the paper is as follows: In section \ref{sec2}, we develop the idea of neutrino flavor change affected by neutrino-scalar field conformal coupling starting with the neutrino action, including the interacting part inside matter and the MSW effect.
+With the contribution from the NSI added to the usual MSW Hamiltonian, we explicitly calculate the effective scalar-dependent mass, the wavefunction, and the weak Fermi parameter.
 We then obtain effective mass and mixing parameters by diagonalizing the effective neutrino Hamiltonian.
 We will discuss the possibility of neutrino decay and deficit in the total probability in section \ref{sec3}.
-Furthermore, we obtain various damped transition probabilities in this section.
+Furthermore, we obtain various exact damped transition probabilities in this section.
 Results and their discussions are presented in section \ref{sec4}.
-We will compare our results to the Borexino data \cite{Agostini} for the large mixing angle (LMA) MSW survival probability.
-In the appendix, we give the analytical solutions to the chameleon scalar field equations, both inside and outside of the body, and discuss how the field evolves as a function of the fractional radius in the presence of the solar matter.
+We will compare our results to the Borexino \cite{Agostini} and SNO+SK \cite{Zyla-PDG} data for the large mixing angle (LMA) MSW survival probability.
+Concluding remarks have been brought in section \ref{sec5}.

 Throughout this paper we will use units $\hbar =c= 1$, and metric signature $(-,+,+,+)$.